iot-accelerator/ohio-state-workshop/tutorial.md

 As you can see from the example, we didn't even have to specify what object `foo` resides on because it resides on the `window` object.
 Generally speaking, JavaScript developers recommend against putting data on the `window` object (commonly referred to as "polluting the global scope") since it's a low level object and anyone from any other part of the app can change what's on `window` which can lead to confusion and bugs.
 But services like `particleService` should be put on the `window` object since we can then access them from anywhere.
 We're almost able to access `particleService` from our React component.
 There is one part missing.

 3. We need to tell the JavaScript engine to load the file.
 This is done through the `<script>` HTML tag.
 Using a `<script>` tag with the `src` attribute, I can tell the JavaScript engine in the browser to load up a JavaScript file. `<script>` tags are usually put in the main HTML file for the app since it's the entry point of the application or web page.

+## Building up the app

+Now that we have the basic infrastructure down, we'll add more functionality to our app.
+We'll break it down into 3 steps which are listed below,

+1. Adding more functionality to `particleService`
+2. Getting device data from the server
+3. Putting the data on the screen

+All of these can be found in the `checkpoints` folder under step 3, 4, 5 and 6.